SoftPerfect Network Scanner

 On the Workstation tab:

-• Lookup LAN group displays the workgroup/domain name that a Windows workstation belongs to.
+• Lookup LAN group/domain displays the workgroup/domain name that a Windows workstation belongs to.

 • Lookup Windows version displays the Windows version on a workstation.